 Stops VIII, an interactive work for piano and computer, performed by Gary Barnett (piano and computer) at Northern Arizona University, Flagstaff, Arizona, 27 April 2016.

 Spoils, a concert-length work by Fergal Dowling for Baroque chamber ensemble, interactive electronics, surround sound and video.
-Spoils was developed with assistance from Dublin City Council Project Awards and Arts Council Music Bursary, and will be performed as part of Music Current, a new festival of contemporary music organised by Dublin Sound Lab.
+Spoils was developed with assistance from Dublin City Council Project Awards and Arts Council Music Bursary, and performed as part of Music Current, a new festival of contemporary music organised by Dublin Sound Lab.
 Performers: Aoife Ni Dhornain (Baroque violin), Marja Gaynor (Baroque violin), Ilse de Ziah (Baroque cello), Michael Quinn (harpsichord), Fergal Dowling (computer), Mihai Cucu (video).
 Spoils project page, Smock Alley Theatre, Dublin, 8 April 2016.

 Stops VIII, an interactive work for piano and computer, performed by Gary Barnett.
 Dixie State University, Utah, 18 March 2016.